-We are in the beginning stages of implementing a fluid mental health and social-emotional support system.
+A fluid mental health and social-emotional support system has been implemented and is in use.

 Briefly describe any major differences between the intended implementation and/or the budgeted expenditures to implement the strategies/activities to meet the articulated goal.